 Getting to the Trailhead

-The trailhead for Mount Dickerman is located off of the Mountain Loop Highway area, nearest to the town of Granite Falls.
-From the start of the Mountain Loop Highway to the trailhead, you will continue along the road for 48 miles.
+The trailhead for Mount Dickerman is located off of the Mountain Loop Highway area, east of Granite Falls, Washington.
+From the start of the Mountain Loop Highway to the trailhead, you will continue along the road for 48 miles until you’re in the heart of the mountain loop.
 Don’t worry, the drive is BEAUTIFUL.

 Trailhead Facilities